 In 2011 BAM started reporting on the amount of materials used and the recycled content of various materials used by Dutch operating companies.
 BAM has selected the raw materials which are consumed in large quantities and which have a significant impact on natural resources.
 The Group reports on concrete, timber, asphalt and steel.

 The raw material consumption in the Netherlands was determined using supplier reports.
-An extrapolation of data is applied to cover all suppliers.
-BAM aspires to keep the calculated data smaller than 20 per cent.
+Extrapolation of data is applied to cover all suppliers.
+BAM aspires to keep the extrapolated data smaller than 20 per cent.
 The results are verified against BAM’s procurement database, internal and external experts.
 The recycled content is determined based on information provided by suppliers.

 True Price of asphalt

-The True Price calculations of LE2Ap and STAB in section materials are made by a third party and contain inherent estimates and specialised supplier data.
+The True Price calculations of LE2AP and conventional asphalt in section materials are made by a third party and contain inherent estimates and specialised supplier data.
 The methodology has been checked for logic and consistency, yet it is known that different visions on the cost of CO2 are available and that the cost of CO2 is subjective.

 A comparison by True Price has been performed to evaluate the bandwidth of CO2 cost, in which a conservative estimate is used by True Price.
-LE2AP is a product with new data and is compared to STAB, of which the most accurate data are five years old.
+LE2AP is a product with new data and is compared to conventional asphalt, of which the most accurate data are five years old.

 For the Dutch companies BAM has investigated the extent to which its purchases are sourced locally.
 BAM has defined local sourcing as a purchase done with a supplier who is located in the same country as the construction site.
-Based on the country of residence of its suppliers, BAM determined the percentage of local sourcing.
+BAM determines the percentage of local sourcing based on the country of residence of its suppliers.

-Business conduct includes information regarding the Group’s Business Principles and Code of Conduct, on which BAM reports qualitatively.
-In addition, this report contains quantitative information on a mandatory e-learning course to increase awareness and understanding of the Code of Conduct and expected ethical behaviour.
-The performance indicator concerned is the percentage of these employees that successfully completed the course between introduction in 2014 and 31 December 2017.
+Business conduct includes information regarding the Group’s business principles and Code of Conduct, on which BAM reports qualitatively.
+BAM stimulates its employees to report any suspicion of misconduct to be able to provide appropriate response to all inquiries.
+In addition, this report contains qualitative information on a mandatory e-learning course to increase awareness and understanding of the Code of Conduct and expected ethical behaviour.

 Verification of this report

 In order to provide BAM’s stakeholders comfort over BAM’s sustainability information, the Executive Board has appointed Ernst & Young Accountants LLP (EY) to provide independent assurance of the Report.
-As in previous years, BAM obtained reasonable assurance for the KPI’s: IF BAM, number of serious accidents, Safety Behaviour Audit as included in the ‘Safety’ section in chapter 3.2.
-Additionally EY provided reasonable assurance over the ‘Material themes’ section in chapter 2.3 and the ‘Business conduct and transparency’ section in chapter 3.2.
-For all other information reported in chapters 2.1, 2.2, 2.3, 3.2, 3.3 and 8.1, 8.3 and 8.4 BAM obtained limited assurance.
+As in previous years, BAM has obtained reasonable assurance for the following KPIs: IF BAM, number of serious accidents, safety behaviour audit, as included in the ‘Safety’ section in chapter 3.2.
+Additionally EY has provided reasonable assurance over the ‘Material themes’ section in chapter 2.3 and the ‘Business conduct and transparency’ section in chapter 3.2.
+For all other information reported in chapters 2.1, 2.2, 2.3, 3.2, 3.3 and 9.3, 9.6 and 9.7 BAM has obtained limited assurance.